kubernetes-sigs/cluster-api/docs/proposals/improve-status-in-CAPI-resources.md

 - Conditions like `ScalingUp`, `ScalingDown`, `Remediating` are intended to provide visibility on the corresponding lifecycle operation. e.g. If the scaling down operation is being blocked by a machine having issues while deleting, this should surface with a reason/message in the `ScalingDown` condition.
-- MachineSet conditions are intentionally mostly consistent with MachineDeployment conditions to help users troubleshooting .
+- MachineSet conditions are intentionally mostly consistent with MachineDeployment conditions to help users troubleshooting.
 - MachineSet is considered as a sort of implementation detail of MachineDeployments, so it doesn't have its own concept of availability.
-  Similarly, this proposal is dropping the notion of MachineSet readiness because it is preferred to let users focusing on Machines readiness.
+  Similarly, this proposal is dropping the notion of MachineSet readiness because it is preferred to let users focus on Machines readiness.
 - When implementing this proposal `UpToDate` condition will be `false` for older MachineSet, `true` for the current MachineSet; in the future this might change in case Cluster API will start supporting in-place upgrades.
-- `Remediating` for older MachineSets will report that remediation will happen as part of the regular rollout (Cluster API do not remediate machines on old machine sets, because those machines are already scheduled for deletion).
+- `Remediating` for older MachineSets will report that remediation will happen as part of the regular rollout (Cluster API does not remediate Machines on old MachineSets, because those Machines are already scheduled for deletion).

 #### MachineSet Print columns